blitzher/markdown-maker/README.md

 [![Mocha](https://github.com/blitzher/markdown-maker/actions/workflows/node.js.yml/badge.svg)](https://github.com/blitzher/markdown-maker/actions/workflows/node.js.yml)

-## Features

 A node parser for markdown variables and including of files.
 It is intended as a simplistic replacement for TeX documents, primarily for writing stories, D&D campaigns or other similar text based works.

+## Features

 Currently supports the following features
 * Defining variables with `#mddef<name=value>` and retrieving of values with `#mdvar<name>`, or simply `<name>`
 * Including and parsing other files, preserving all defined variables, with `mdinclude<filename.md>`
-* Automatic Table of Contents generation
+* Automatic Table of Contents generation with `#mdmaketoc`
+* HTML emitting with custom styling
-* Easy extention of custom commands
+* Easy extention of custom commands, see `src/commands.js` for implementations

 ## Usage
 Download the [latest release](https://github.com/blitzher/markdown-maker/releases), and write your document.

 When you want to compile your document, use `mdparse <file>` or `mdparse <dir>` to produce `dist/bundle.md`.
 See below for options when compiling.

-## Arguments
+## Command Line Arguments

 **--use-underscore (-uu)**:
 Change the id referencing in the Table of Contents to use "\_" instead of "-".